AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 ### Required
 * `account_name` - (Required) Account name.
 This can be used for logging in to CloudN console or UserConnect controller.
 * `cloud_type` - (Required) Type of cloud service provider.
-Only AWS, GCP, Azure, OCI, AzureGov, AWSGov, AWSChina, AzureChina and Alibaba Cloud are supported currently.
-Enter 1 for AWS, 4 for GCP, 8 for Azure, 16 for OCI, 32 for AzureGov, 256 for AWSGov, 1024 for AWSChina or 2048 for AzureChina, 8192 for Alibaba Cloud.
+Only AWS, GCP, Azure, OCI, AzureGov, AWSGov, AWSChina, AzureChina, Alibaba Cloud and Edge CSP are supported currently.
+Enter 1 for AWS, 4 for GCP, 8 for Azure, 16 for OCI, 32 for AzureGov, 256 for AWSGov, 1024 for AWSChina or 2048 for AzureChina, 8192 for Alibaba Cloud, 65536 for Edge CSP.

 ### AWS
 ~> **NOTE:** As of Aviatrix provider version R2.19+, the Aviatrix Controller supports the use of custom IAM roles through the `aws_role_app` and `aws_role_ec2` attributes.
 If the Controller's IAM role is changed through the AWS console, please run `terraform apply -refresh=false` in order to update `aws_role_app` and `aws_role_ec2`. `audit_account` must be set to "false" when using custom IAM roles.